Prostate Cancer Postdoctoral Training Program

 The mentors of this unique and collaborative training program are committed to training young scientists in interdisciplinary translational research.
 The faculty, at the forefront of prostate cancer research and patient care, are united in recruiting and training talented minds that will perform interdisciplinary research at the Samuel Oschin Comprehensive Cancer Institute.

-He introduced the concept of paracrine-mediated tumor initiation, particularly resulting from alterations in TGF-ß signaling.
-He has mentored 23 research trainees; 13 now in faculty positions in the past decade.
-Twelve of the trainees gained extramural postdoctoral funding.
+Bhowmick is the Mark Goodson Chair in Oncology Research and he introduced the concept of paracrine-mediated tumor initiation, particularly resulting from alterations in TGF-ß signaling.
+He has mentored 28 research trainees; 23 now in faculty positions in the past decade.
+Thirteen of the trainees gained extramural postdoctoral funding.

-Her group has developed the tools to selectively purify large oncosomes from other types of extracellular vesicles and has obtained evidence that large oncosomes convey novel biological information within the tumor microenvironment.
+Her group has developed the tools to selectively purify large oncosomes from other types of extracellular vesicles, and obtained evidence that large oncosomes convey novel biological information within the tumor microenvironment.
+She has trained 11 postdocs in the last decade, and all are in research careers.

 A urologist who studies risk stratification, health disparities, and the role of lifestyle and obesity on prostate cancer.
-He directs the Center for Integrated Research in Cancer and Lifestyle and is the associate director for education and training.
-He has >500 papers, has trained multiple junior faculty and over 70 trainees, and has 210 trainee-led first author publications.
+He directs the Center for Integrated Research in Cancer and Lifestyle, is the associate director for Training and Education, and is the Warschaw, Robertson, Law Families Chair in Prostate Cancer.
+He has >800 papers, has trained multiple junior faculty members and over 70 trainees, and has 210 trainee-led first author publications.

-His lab studies mechanisms of prostate cancer progression, including the use of bioinformatics resources to define prostate tumor status to guide therapeutic decisions.
-He has trained 7 independent faculty members in the past 10 years, with over 35 faculty in his career.
+Freeman is the Ben Maltz Chair in Cancer Therapeutics and his lab studies mechanisms of prostate cancer progression, including the use of bioinformatics resources to define prostate tumor status to guide therapeutic decisions.
+He has trained 11 independent faculty members in the past 10 years, and over 65 faculty members in his career.

-He is Chair of the Department of Urology at Cedars-Sinai.
+He is chair of the Department of Urology at Cedars-Sinai and the Homer and Gloria Harvey Family Chair in Urologic Oncology in honor of Stuart Friedman, MD.
 His clinical practice focuses on treating prostate cancer and other urological cancers.
 His laboratory develops strategies for stimulating a cancer immune response and developing imaging tools for diagnostics.
-He has trained 10 fellows, with 1 currently in an academic faculty position.
+He has trained 10 fellows, with five currently in an academic faculty position.

-Practicing GU Oncologist with laboratory-based research focused on signal transduction inhibitor therapy for metastatic prostate cancer.
-As Uro-oncology program medical director, he facilitates investigators in the program to translate basic and clinical findings alike.
-He has trained 4 fellows, each of whom received extramural support.
+Posadas is a practicing GU oncologist with laboratory-based research focused on signal transduction inhibitor therapy for metastatic prostate cancer.
+As medical director of the Uro-Oncology Program, he facilitates investigators in the program to translate basic and clinical findings.
+He has trained 10 fellows, each of whom received extramural support.

 Alumni and Trainees